clbarrell/outofthebarrell/content/posts/2019-09-01-figuring-out-product-management-1.md

 ### Best resources so far

-Below are some useful resources I've saved for specific aspects of PM.
+Because I know there's a shit ton of info about PM out there - below are some of the more useful resources I've saved for specific aspects of PM.

 Product discovery